ThunderFly-aerospace/TFRPM01/doc/tindie.md

 ![PlotJugles screen with RPM data](https://raw.githubusercontent.com/ThunderFly-aerospace/TFRPM01/TFRPM01C/doc/img/rpm_graph.png)

 The sensor was tested with CUAV V5+ and CUAV Nano autopilot.
-Other PX4 based autopilots should be also supported with PX4 firmware.
+Other PX4-based autopilots should be also supported with PX4 firmware.

 ## Use of multiple TFRPM01 sensors